Anna-LeeMcLean/statistics-processor/README.md

-# statistics-processor
+# Data Analysis Library

-Process and print data in an array.
-Written in C; Compiled with GCC.
+Author: Anna-Lee McLean
+Includes functions to find the median, mean, maximum and minimum values of an array.
+Printing utilities also included.